matus-kocik/django-template/README.md

     Start the Django development server to test your changes:

     ```bash
-    poetry run python src/manage.py runserver
+    uv run python src/manage.py runserver
     ```

     The server will be available at [http://localhost:8000](http://localhost:8000).

-    **Note:** These steps are the same as those outlined earlier for starting the project but are repeated here for convenience when adding new apps.

-14. (Optional) Set up pre-commit hooks:

-    Pre-commit hooks help maintain code quality by automating checks before each commit.
-These hooks include:

-    - Formatting code with **Black**.
-    - Sorting imports with **isort**.
-    - Linting and ensuring code quality using **Ruff** (configured via `[lint]` section in `pyproject.toml`).
-    - Running automated tests with **Pytest**.

-    To set up and run pre-commit hooks, follow the steps outlined in the section "Set up and update pre-commit hooks."

-15. (Optional) Generate `requirements.txt`:
+14. (Optional) Generate `requirements.txt`:

-    If you need a `requirements.txt` file for deployment or compatibility with certain tools, you can generate it from `pyproject.toml` using Poetry.
+    If you need a `requirements.txt` file for deployment or compatibility with certain tools, you can generate it from the UV environment:

-    1. **To include package hashes (recommended for security):**

     ```bash
-        poetry export --format=requirements.txt --output=requirements.txt
+    uv export > requirements.txt
     ```

-    2. **To generate a simpler `requirements.txt` without hashes:**

-        ```bash
-        poetry export --without-hashes --output=requirements.txt
-        ```

-    **Notes:**
-    - Use `requirements.txt` if deploying to platforms that don't support Poetry (e.g., some server environments or third-party tools).
-    - Keep your `requirements.txt` updated whenever you add or update dependencies in `pyproject.toml`.
-    - Including hashes enhances security by ensuring exact dependency versions during installation.

-16. (Optional) Set up VS Code configuration:
+15. (Optional) Set up VS Code configuration:

     If you’re using Visual Studio Code, this template provides recommended settings for formatting, linting, and debugging.

     To get started, follow the instructions in the [Optional: VS Code Settings](#optional-vs-code-settings) section below.

-17. (Optional) Learn about the CI/CD Workflow:
+16. (Optional) Learn about the CI/CD Workflow:

     See the [Continuous Integration and Deployment (CI/CD)](#continuous-integration-and-deployment-cicd) section for details.